trisys3/koa-resource-react/README.md

 ## Full API

-### JSX Attributes
+### JSX Props

 #### url

-Creates a simple proxy to `url`, sending the same body and/or query string as the incoming request.
-Each method can be overridden by prepending the method, e.g. `getUrl`, `postUrl`, etc. These can also be used instead of `url`, for example if `getUrl` and `deleteUrl` are given, but not `url`, only `GET and DELETE will be proxied.
+Adds a commection to `url`.
+On the server, this sends the same body and/or query string as the incoming request.
+On the client, all current properties are added to the request.
+Both respect the whitelist specified by `props`, if any.
+Each action can be overridden by prepending the method, e.g. `getUrl`, `setUrl`, etc. These can also be used instead of `url`, for example if `getUrl` and `deleteUrl` are given, but not `url`, only `get` and `delete` will be available for syncing.
 A value of `null` or `undefined` cancels the proxy.
-If given a function, the return value will be used.
+If given a function, the return value will be used as the URL.

-#### action
+#### onAction

 Callback upon getting a request.
-As with `url`, can be overridden per method, e.g. `getAction`, and can be a memo-ized function, as in a function that returns a function.
-You can also use a method action like `getAction` with no standalone `action`. `null` or `undefined` cancels the action.
+Can be overridden per action, e.g. `onGet` or `onSet`, and can be a memo-ized function, as in a function that returns a function.
+You can also use a method action like `onGet` with no standalone `action`. `null` or `undefined` cancels the action.

-Both `url` and `action` can be used on the same element without conflicting with each other, which is useful if the proxied URL is on a logging server, or if it is another `Resource` server.`
+If `url` and `sync` are both passed, a separate action listener is defined, sending all the props as a request to the said `url`, respecting the `props` whitelist.

+#### props

+Array of properties to retrieve or set, for example when syncing when incoming props change or when using an `on<action>` ref.
+No other props will be retrieved or set.
+If not passed, all props will be available for getting & setting, minus props defined by the component like `action` and `url`.

+#### sync

+Keep the props on this component in sync with the ones on the server given by `url`.
+As with almost everything else, available on both the client and server, though typically only useful on the client.

+Can also be a number, for the number of milliseconds to wait before syncing.
+If props change again before the time is up, only the latest change is respected.

+### Ref functions

+### <action>

+Call the action.
+This is typically only needed on the client, and only if `sync` is not used.
+If `url` and `sync` are both passed, this function is called internally whenever the props change, though it can still be called manually.
+The function can be defined on the server, too.

+Can be passed a prop and a value, or an object with multiple props & values.
+Each property & its value is put into the body for `set`s, as these are `POST` requests, and the query string for other actions.
+If nothing is passed, uses all the properties and values currently passed as props, respecting the `props` whitelist.
+In this way, you can simulate the `sync` prop with debouncing or other more advanced cases like only syncing at certain times of day.
+Note that debouncing is also possible by passing a number to the `sync` prop

 [issues]: https://github.com/trisys3/koa-resource-react/issues